Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 They drained their cups, and Al stood up to refill them.
 All in all, Xiù decided, as much as she liked a good workout herself, she preferred this way of chilling out after a stressful night.
 And when it came down to it… dealing with one snooty *nouveau riche* socialite was a small price to pay for what she had now.

-Now if only she could teach Julian and Al how to let the little stuff like that slide off them, things would be about perfect… Or...No.
-They were who they were, and she loved who they were.
+Now if only she could teach Julian and Al how to let the little stuff like that slide off them, things would be about perfect… Or...
+No. They were who they were, and she loved who they were.
 She loved their passion.

 She wouldn’t change that for all the worlds.